gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 The mode also controls what the output of `tbot config` looks like.

-##### Destination
+#### Destination

 The destination tells the bot where to store the certificates it generates.
 The syntax for a destination specifier is `type:location`.
 Initially, the only supported type will be `dir` which indicates that the certificates should be placed in a directory on the local filesystem.
-In the future, we may support additional destinations such as Kubernetes secrets, credendial managers, or CI/CD systems.
+In the future, we may support additional destinations such as Kubernetes secrets, credential managers, or CI/CD systems.
 If multiple `--cert` specifiers are provided, the bot will check for overlapping destinations on startup, and fail fast if this is the case.

-##### Reload Commmand
+#### Reload Command

-The reload command is an optional command that `tbot` will execute after a succesful renewal.
+The reload command is an optional command that `tbot` will execute after a successful renewal.
 This can be used, for example, to restart an OpenSSH server after new certificates are written to disk.
 Note: this command is executed with Go's `os/exec` package, meaning that a system shell is not invoked, so shell features such as glob patterns, redirection, or environment variable expansion